Bluesound Announces Upgraded Node and Powernode

 As well as the BluOS controller app and the snazzy optional RC1 remote control, there are onboard touch controls via a touch control panel that now features five preset shortcuts.
 If that is all too tactile for you, the Node and Powernode can be voice-controlled using voice assistants such as Apple Siri, Google Assistant and Amazon Alexa.

-The Bluesound Node costs AUD $999 RRP, and the Powernode, AUD $1,499 RRP, with both available to pre-order now in black or white with shipping expected in June.
-Stock is extremely limited so we suggest you register your interest at the link below.
+The Bluesound Node costs £549, and the Powernode, £849, with both available to pre-order now in black or white with shipping expected in June.